Trial of Oscar Pistorius: Replacement of lead detective

 Detective Hilton Botha was the first police officer to arrive at the scene of the shooting.
 On the second day of the hearing, Botha, who was the prosecution's lead witness at the hearing, gave contradictory evidence and admitted to a number of procedural mistakes at the crime scene.
-He initially said the witness who heard screaming was 600 m away, but later said the distance was 300 m.
+He initially said the witness who heard screaming was 600 m away but later said the distance was 300 m.
 It was later determined that this witness lived 177 metres away.
 Botha also said the trajectory of the gunshots indicated that they had been fired downward and directly toward the toilet, which conflicted with Pistorius' statement that he was not wearing his prosthetics at the time.

-He acknowledged that procedural mistakes had been made during the crime scene investigation and that police had found no evidence inconsistent with the version of events presented by Pistorius.
-Botha was also forced to admit the police had overlooked a bullet that hit the toilet bowl (and was later discovered by the defence's forensic team), and that investigators had walked through the crime scene without protective boots.
-He also had to retract statements that testosterone and needles were found in Pistorius's bedroom, after it was shown the substance he found was a herbal remedy.
+Botha acknowledged that procedural mistakes had been made during the crime scene investigation and that police had found no evidence inconsistent with the version of events presented by Pistorius.
+He had to admit the police had overlooked a bullet that hit the toilet bowl and was later discovered by the defence's forensic team, and that investigators had walked through the crime scene without protective boots.
+He further had to retract statements that testosterone and needles were found in Pistorius's bedroom, after it was shown the substance he found was a herbal remedy.

 The case took a dramatic turn on 22 February 2013, shortly before the trial began after it was disclosed that Botha was facing charges of attempted murder himself.
 In 2011, Botha along with two other officers, was accused of firing at a taxi with seven passengers inside during a drunken incident.
 The case had been dropped but was reinstated on 4 February, 10 days before Pistorius shot Steenkamp.
 Botha was replaced by Vineshkumar Moonoo, described as "the most senior detective" in the South African Police Service.

 Trial

 The trial commenced on 3 March 2014 in the High Court in Pretoria.
 There was no jury, as the jury system in South Africa was abolished during the apartheid era.
 The trial was assigned to judge Thokozile Masipa, who appointed two assessors, Janette Henzen du Toit and Themba Mazibuko, to help her evaluate the case and reach a verdict.
 In addition to the murder charge, Pistorius also faced a charge of illegal possession of ammunition and two charges of firing a gun in a public space.

-Section 35 of the South African Bill of Rights provides that "Every accused person has a right to a fair trial, which includes the right... to be tried in a language that the accused person understands... ".
-At the start of the trial, Masipa told the court that the proceedings would be held in English with the assistance of interpreters, and confirmed that Pistorius spoke English.

-The opening statement of prosecutor Gerrie Nel noted that the murder case against Pistorius was based largely on circumstantial evidence, as there were no eyewitnesses to the incident.
+Section 35 of the South African Bill of Rights provides: "Every accused person has a right to a fair trial, which includes the right ... to be tried in a language that the accused person understands ... ."
+At the start of the trial, Masipa told the court that the proceedings would be held in South African English with the assistance of interpreters, and confirmed that Pistorius spoke English.
+The opening statement of prosecutor Gerrie Nel observed that the murder case against Pistorius was based largely on circumstantial evidence, as there were no eyewitnesses to the incident.